 Ryan Lee Crosby

-In recent years, Crosby's drive to deepen his understanding of sound from a technical, cultural and spiritual perspective has lead to regular studies in raga with internationally celebrated singer/composer Pandit Warren Senders, alongside annual meetings with the visionary Indian slide guitar guru Pandit Debashish Bhattacharya and also with African guitar Maestro Derek Gripper.
+Crosby seeks to deepen his understanding of sound from technical, cultural and spiritual perspectives.
+He studies Hindustani raga with internationally celebrated singer/composer Pandit Warren Senders, alongside annual meetings with the visionary Indian slide guitar guru Pandit Debashish Bhattacharya and African guitar Maestro Derek Gripper.
+Crosby has also studied blues guitar with Paul Rishell, the Massachusetts-based musician who played with Son House, John Lee Hooker, Sonny Terry and many more icons of American roots music.
 Crosby balances this technical study with spiritual inquiry and development under the guidance of the gifted healer and yogi Tom Alden in Boston.

 Ryan Lee Crosby has been nominated for two Boston Music Awards and was named “Best Singer/Songwriter” in the 2006 Boston Phoenix/WFNX Radio Music Poll.
 He composed and performed the film score for the award-winning documentary Racing the Rez (2012, broadcast nationally on PBS).
 Crosby tours Europe annually and select US regions.
 He currently lives in Medford, Massachusetts and performs regularly in the greater Boston area.